yvnnhong/cse29pa1/README.md

 ```

 ## Testing
-We provide 2 basic tests in the `tests` folder - which contain simple tests for detecting if there are errors in your code while identifies valid ASCII and converting ASCII lowercase to uppercase characters.
-We have provided a test bash file that will only check if your program output contains each line in the .expect file.
-You can use the following command to run the tests (You may need to change the permission of the `test_script` file to be executable with the command `chmod u+x test_script`.):
+We provide 2 basic tests in the `tests` folder - which contain simple tests for detecting if there are errors in your code while identifying valid ASCII and converting ASCII lowercase to uppercase characters.
+We have provided a test bash file that checks if your program output contains each line in the .expect file.
+You can use the following commands to run the tests (You may need to change the permission of the `test_script` file to be executable with the command `chmod u+x test_script`.):
 ```
 gcc *.c -o utfanalyzer // compiles your C code into an executable called utfanalyzer ./test_script utfanalyzer